” Grow your Life from the Heart ”

 Do you grow your own vegetables?
 Up until we started growing our own food I never actually realized the lessons from the orto would make a difference.
 That the food would taste was so superior to any I had ever eaten.

-Having just now shared the first bright red tomato from our garden I can honestly say I’ve never tasted anything like it.
+Having just now eaten a bright red tomato from our garden I can honestly say I’ve never tasted anything like it.
 We picked the first three of many tomatoes and bought them into the house as if they were the most precious jewels.
 Sliced with a sprinkle of salt and eaten just as they came from the vine……delicious.

 Being a suburban Aussie girl I didn’t grow up with a farming background like Sam did, our first veggie garden was in our backyard at Strathpine in Queensland along with six chickens, we were an oddity in our neighborhood.
 I still remember how excited Carina was to reach in and gather her first egg, now we take fresh eggs for granted.